QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 If "all" come out at the same time, there cannot be a 1,000-year gap between the resurrection of the just and the unjust.

-Furthermore, 2 Peter 3 describes the "Day of the Lord" not as a long process, but as a sudden, final dissolution of the cosmos followed immediately by the New Heavens.
+Also, 2 Peter 3 describes the "Day of the Lord" not as a long process, but as a sudden, final event followed immediately by the New Heavens.

 If the Millennium is now, why is there so much evil?

-The Amillennial view is an architecture of Present Reality.
-It refuses to push the Kingdom into a distant future; it claims the Kingdom is here, reigning in and through His people.
-Its greatest strength is its alignment with the rest of the New Testament (outside of Revelation) and its focus on the immediate Lordship of Christ.
+The Amillennial view stresses present reality.
+It says the Kingdom is not only future—it is here now, in and through His people.
+Its greatest strength is how it fits the rest of the New Testament (outside Revelation) and its focus on Christ's lordship right now.

-We have audited the three major architectures of the End Times.
+We have looked at the three major views of the End Times.

-You might be asking: "Does it matter?
+You might ask: "Does it matter?
 Is this just a fight about timelines?"

-The timeline matters less than the Trajectory.
-While Christians disagree on the order of events, they agree entirely on the outcome of history.
+The timeline matters less than the direction.
+Christians disagree on the order of events, but they agree on the outcome of history.

-Regardless of which view you hold, the end of the story is identical.
+Regardless of which view you hold, the end of the story is the same.

 Every orthodox Christian believes:

-1. The King is Coming: History is not a random cycle; it is a linear story heading toward a Face.
+- The King is coming: History is not a random cycle; it is a story moving toward His return.

-2. Evil has an Expiration Date: Whether judgment comes in stages or all at once, injustice will not last forever.
+- Evil will end: Whether judgment comes in stages or all at once, injustice will not last forever.

-3. The Earth will be Renewed: The goal is not escaping to a cloud, but living in a resurrected body on a healed earth (Romans 8:21, Revelation 21:5).
+- The earth will be renewed: The goal is not escaping to a cloud, but living in a resurrected body on a healed earth (Romans 8:21, Revelation 21:5).

 The most important observation is that Jesus never gave a date.